-The aim of this guideline is to provide all clinical staff with the benefits, criteria and procedure to effectively and safely promote and provide skin-to-skin care to infants and parents during admission.
+The aim of this guideline is to provide all clinical staff with the benefits, criteria and procedure to promote and provide skin-to-skin care to infants and parents during admission effectively and safely.

-Skin-to-skin care should be promoted and provided to all haemodynamically stable infants, and also offered to families of infants receiving palliative care within the NICU.
+Skin-to-skin care should be promoted and provided to all haemodynamically stable infants, as well as to families of infants redirecting to palliative care.